 In Summer 2003, The Surf Bus made its debut, picking up anxiously waiting would-be surfers at Echo Park and MacArthur Park.
 We partnered with local churches and all a kid had to do was, “show up and GET ON IT!”
 The bus made twice-weekly trips to the beach, bringing children out to the water on Tuesdays and Thursdays.

-Surf Bus has seen expansion in all its years of existence, and the overwhelming response from Park and Church leaders has been, “it’s a program that works!”
+Surf Bus has seen expansion in all its years of existence, and the overwhelming response from youth leaders has been, “it’s a program that works!”
 The Ocean does not care who you are or where you come from, it doesn’t care how much money you make, whom you know, or what color your skin is.
 The Waves will keep crashing no matter how READY a body is to absorb their shock.
 The Sea has been a medium to help bring children from different turfs together and the results have been magical, affecting them in mind, body, and spirit!

 The Surf Bus Foundation: GET ON IT!